 ...the project that listens to the voices of local people and empowers them to lead change in rural communities across the UK.
 The five-year project was funded to run 2017 - 2022, working alongside nine rural areas across Scotland and Wales.
 Part of the Rural Wisdom legacy is a strong, growing network of people, groups, and organisations that continue to support each other and champion rural community-led action.

 - Listening to over 4,100 older people in rural areas and embracing their ideas, big and small

 - Helping new community groups get started and existing ones keep going, through COVID and beyond

 - Delivering over £422,000 of funding for local activities in a range of rural communities

 - Contributing to policy making to ensure long-lasting national impact

 - Bringing people together in a network of connected communities across the UK

-Listening to older people
+Listening to rural communities